Why Applesauce (Not Sour Cream) Is The Hanukkah Latke’s Best Friend

-The Jewish festival of lights begins at sundown on December 12, signalling it’s time to to start peeling potatoes and heating up those frying pans.
+The Jewish festival of lights begins at sundown on December 22, signalling it’s time to to start peeling potatoes and heating up those frying pans.
 For me, potato pancakes, or latkes, are the best part of Hanukkah.
-These crisp, savoury deep-fried treats pay tribute to the miracle of the holiday, when a small jug of oil kept the menorah in the Jewish temple lit for eight days, instead of just one.
-Now, people around the world celebrate this holiday by eating oily, fried food — with latkes at the top of the list.
+These crisp, savoury, deep-fried treats pay tribute to the miracle of the holiday, when a small jug of oil kept the menorah in the Jewish temple lit for eight days, instead of just one.
+Now, people around the world celebrate this holiday by eating oily, fried food—with latkes at the top of the list.

 While it’s rare to find someone who hates these golden disks of deliciousness, folks get super passionate when it comes to choosing a sauce to accompany their latkes (for dipping or topping purposes).
 There are two main camps: you’re either a sour cream or applesauce person, and never the twain shall meet.

-I’m firmly Team Applesauce — for three decisive reasons:
+I’m firmly Team Applesauce—for three decisive reasons:

-This might be the best latke recipe, ever.
+This might be the best latke recipe, ever

 Lighten the load

 Even though they’re crispy, latkes are heavy.
 Not only are they fried in a generous amount of oil, they’re also comprised of a dense mix of potatoes, onions and flour.
 They’re a stick-to-your ribs wintertime delicacy.
-Tart and fruity applesauce — unsweetened is best — cuts through the grease and lightens them right up, leaving you feeling perfectly satisfied, but not stuffed.
-Sure, sour cream is tart too, but since it’s dairy, it can weigh down the latkes — adding unwanted heft to an already filling meal.
+Tart and fruity applesauce—unsweetened is best—cuts through the grease and lightens them right up, leaving you feeling perfectly satisfied, but not stuffed.
+Sure, sour cream is tart too, but since it’s dairy, it can weigh down the latkes—adding unwanted heft to an already filling meal.

 Sweet and salty is always the winner

 Like cheddar and apple pie, you’ll never beat the contrast of sweet and salty.
-Sour cream and latkes might seem like an intuitive match because potatoes and sour cream go hand-in-hand in dishes such as casseroles, loaded baked potatoes and even perogy but in the case of latkes, sour cream needs to back off.
+Sour cream and latkes might seem like an intuitive match because potatoes and sour cream go hand-in-hand in dishes such as casseroles, loaded baked potatoes and even perogy, but in the case of latkes, sour cream needs to back off.
 Latkes and applesauce provide ultimate satisfaction for that sweet and savory combination we all crave, making this iconic duo the other miracle of Hanukkah.

 Tradition says so